adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Database is the bottleneck again, java runtime is clearly sleeping here, while performing a magnitude better than PHP equivalent in this scenario.
-Fall behind FastAPI and NestJS, but still a good performance.
+End of debate, Spring Boot is the clear winner for 1st scenario.
+Moreover, database is the bottleneck, and java runtime is clearly sleeping here.
+But JPA Hibernate was difficult to tune for optimal performance, and finally the magic [`@BatchSize`](https://docs.jboss.org/hibernate/orm/current/javadocs/org/hibernate/annotations/BatchSize.html) annotation was the key, allowing to merge n+1 queries into 1+1 queries.
+Without it, Spring Boot was performing 3 times slower !

 #### Spring Boot PgSQL scenario 2